VideoWriter: History

 Philips VideoWriter 250 used by José Saramago.
 AZERTY keyboard layout with action keys labeled in Portuguese.
 Blindness (published 1995) and The Gospel According to Jesus Christ (published 1991) were written using it.

 First released in 1985, the VideoWriter was sold with a moderate degree of success for several years, with worldwide sales in the mid-hundreds-of-thousands.
 Notable users included Portuguese Nobel Prize Winner José Saramago and American poet Lucille Clifton.
 Some units were primarily Magnavox-branded and some were just Philips-branded, and there were several models.
 With the VideoWriter, Magnavox/Philips competed with Coleco, Brother, Smith-Corona and Canon, all of which offered similar inexpensive dedicated word processors.
 The VideoWriter appeared in the movies 52 Pick-Up, Broadcast News, and repeatedly in Licence to Kill.

 The VideoWriter became the principal product of Philips Home Interactive Systems after management decided to discontinue all development of video game consoles and home PCs (even though in 1984, the Magnavox Odyssey held 55% of worldwide console market share).
 This system was intended to bring $10,000 professional word processors to consumers, targeting high school and college students in particular.
 While in design, it was nicknamed the PWP, or the "Little Orange" (as the local University of Tennessee sports nickname was "Big Orange"), but this was dropped when Coleco started using the name PWP.
 The 100+ column amber screen was selected for the very best in readability, along with extra space for on-screen help to the right of the typing area.
 Similarly, the keyboard was designed with quality ease of typing in mind in all aspects.

 After the original version was released in 1985, it was localized to and sold in 11 European countries, although the character set originally included support for Spanish.
-About a dozen software engineers from the Magnavox Odyssey video game console group (which became PHIS) worked on the product; overall, PHIS at this time employed over 70.
+About a dozen software engineers from the Magnavox Odyssey video game console group (which became PHIS) worked on the product; overall, PHIS at this time employed over 70 people.
 Not only were there follow-up models, but also a sheet feeder accessory was released for the VideoWriter.